Lundalogik/LimeBootstrapAppStore/Embrello/README.md

 **boards.card.additionalInfo.relatedTableFieldName**: If the field is a relation field, then this parameter should be set to the database name of the field on the related table that should be shown on the card in Embrello.
 If not a relation field, then just leave this parameter empty or remove it.

-**boards.card.additionalInfo.dateFormat**: Include this object in the configuration if the chosen field is a Time field and you want to specify the format of the date and/or time shown.
+**boards.card.additionalInfo.dateFormat**: Important: Only works when dataSource = 'sql'.
+Include this object in the configuration if the chosen field is a Time field and you want to specify the format of the date and/or time shown.
 Not mandatory.
 Example:
 ```javascript
 dateFormat: {
 	sqlFormatCode: 120,